RocketDerp/April14_2025/PostMalala/Patriarchy/Patriarchy_Pussy_Riots_Everywhere.md

 # Patriarchy Pussy Riots Everywhere

-Little Fires Everywhere, The Fire Inside, Post-Malala Pussy Riots.
+Little Fires Everywhere, The Fire Inside, Post-Malala [Pussy Riots](https://youtu.be/Bp-KeVBNz0A)...
+Don't play stupid, support Malala's education and Malala's literacy and Malala's teaching emphasis!

 Power of Myth, year 1988, George Lucas filmed and hosted at Skywalker Ranch: Lessons for science fiction audiences about the science fiction Levant triology.